Incorporation of a company - Incorporation of a company

 The first step is to file a request for the issuance of a corporate name approval certificate.
 The filing shall be submitted by one of the future shareholders of the company (or by its legal representative, including its lawyer) and shall identify the name (up to a maximum of three options, indicated in order of preference), corporate purpose and respective economic activity codes, as well as the district and municipality of the address of its registered office.

-After its issuance, the corporate name approval certificate is valid for 3 months as of the date of its issuance or renewal.
+After its issuance, the corporate name approval certificate is valid for 3 months as of the date of its issuance (this term cannot be extended).

 Step 2: Share Capital